wnfs-wg/spec/spec/private-wnfs.md

 #### 3.2.3.2 Content Key

-Content keys MUST be dervied from the [Node Key](#3231-node-key) by hashing it with SHA3.
+Content keys MUST be derived from the [Node Key](#3231-node-key) by hashing it with SHA3.
 The content key grants access to a single revision snapshot of that node and its children, but no other revisions forward or backward.

 ### 3.2.4 Read Hierarchy

-Access in WNFS is fundamentally heirarchical.
+Access in WNFS is fundamentally hierarchical.
 Access granted to a single node in a DAG implies access to all of its child nodes (and no others).
 Decryption pointers provide a way to "discover" the structure of the portion of the file system accessible to the viewer.
-This process is always statred from a pointer held by the viewer outside of the file system.
+This process is always started from a pointer held by the viewer outside of the file system.

 For example, having a decryption pointer to a directory with the `Documents/` and `Images/` directories could look something like this: